standard-for-public-code/standard-for-public-code/readers-guide.md

 ## What this does not do

-This is expectation management, knowing what following the requirements can't save you from is often a crucial aspect of applying them correctly as well as making sure no unexpected things pop up suddenly.
+This is expectation management.
+Knowing what following the requirements can't save you from is often a crucial aspect of applying them correctly as well as making sure no unexpected things pop up suddenly.

 ## How to test

 This section offers actions you can take to see if a contribution is compliant with the standard.
 This is key if you want to operationalize the standard.

-We've tried to word it so that also someone who is not intimately acquainted with the subject matter can still do a basic check for compliance.
+We've tried to word it so that someone who is not intimately acquainted with the subject matter can still do a basic check for compliance.

 ## Policy makers: what you need to do